carlosp420/nymphalidae_diversification/MS.md

-been suggested that climate change in the Oligocene and the subsequent diversification of grasses has led to diversification of the subfamily Satyrinae [@pena2008] due to the abundance of grasses over extensive geographic areas (“resource abundance-dependent diversity dynamics” hypothesis).
+been suggested that climate change in the Oligocene and the subsequent diversification of grasses has led to diversification of the subfamily Satyrinae [@pena2008] due to the abundance of grasses over extensive geographic areas ("resource abundance-dependent diversity dynamics" hypothesis).
-@fordyce2010 found increased diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with @ehrlich1964 “escape-and-radiate” model of diversification.
+@fordyce2010 found increased diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with @ehrlich1964 "escape-and-radiate" model of diversification.

 Although it has been suggested that part of the great diversity of Nymphalidae butterflies is a result of hostplant-insect dynamics, it is necessary to use modern techniques to investigate whether the diversification patterns of Nymphalidae are in agreement with the theoretical predictions.
-It is necessary to test whether the overall diversification pattern of Nymphalidae is congruent with events of sudden diversification bursts due to hostplant shift ["radiate-and-escape" hypothesis, e.g. @fordyce2010], climatic events and shifts to closely related hostplants ["diffuse cospeciation hypothesis" e.g.
+It is necessary to test whether the overall diversification pattern of Nymphalidae is congruent with events of sudden diversification bursts due to hostplant shift, climatic events or shifts to closely related hostplants.
-@mcleish2007; @voje2009] or resource-abundance dynamics hypothesis
-[e.g. @pena2008].
-If patterns of diversification bursts are identified, it is necessary to test whether this is caused by a shift onto chemically different hostplant groups, climatic change, geography, ecological opportunity, or other factors.

 In this study, we used a time calibrated genus-level phylogenetic hypothesis for Nymphalidae butterflies [taken from @wahlberg2009] to investigate patterns of diversification.
 We applied MEDUSA [modelling evolutionary diversity using stepwise AIC, @alfaro2009; @harmon2011], a recently developed statistical method, to study the diversification pattern of Nymphalidae butterflies.
+MEDUSA fits likelihood models of diversification into a time calibrated tree and tests whether allowing increases or decreases in speciation and extinction rates within the tree produces better fit of the models.
+MEDUSA is able to take into account species diversity for during model fitting and it is normally applied to the maximum clade credibility phylogenetic tree.
 Particularly, we wanted to study the effects of phylogenetic uncertainty and modified the current MEDUSA method to take this into account (Multi-MEDUSA).
 We also tested whether hostplant association dynamics can explain the